looking-for-game/looking-for-game.github.io/index.md

 # About

 Looking For Game (LFG) is a Meteor web application designed to help college students (particularly incoming freshmen) create new social connections via their shared interests in gaming.
-With LFG, new students have another means by which to make new connections and improve their college experience.
+With LFG, new students have another means by which to make new connections and improve their overall college experience.

+At the moment LFG only supports University of Hawaii (UH) system users, though the intent is for this functionality to eventually spread to other campuses and beyond.

 # User Guide